 Please read through this before arriving at your appointment.
 Not adhering can impact your end results.

-Do not take Aspirin, Niacin, Vitamin E or Advil/Ibuprofen 24 hours before procedure.
+• Do not take Aspirin, Niacin, Vitamin E or Advil/Ibuprofen 24 hours before the procedure.

-No Botox around the brow area 2 weeks prior.
+• No Botox around the eye area 2 weeks prior.

 Healing takes about 7 – 10 days